readyplayerme/meshops/CONTRIBUTING.md

     hatch env create
     ```

-    This will create yet a new environment within a `.venv` folder of the project and install the development dependencies into it.
+    This will create a new virtual environment for development and install the development dependencies into it.
-    An IDE like [Visual Studio Code](https://code.visualstudio.com/) will automatically detect this environment and suggest to you to use it as the Python interpreter for this repository.
+    An IDE like [Visual Studio Code](https://code.visualstudio.com/) can [detect hatch environments](https://hatch.pypa.io/latest/how-to/integrate/vscode/) for you to use it as the Python interpreter for this repository.
     It also installs [pre-commit](https://pre-commit.com/) hooks into the repository, which will run linting and formatting checks before you commit your changes.

     Alternatively, you can get the new environment path and add it to your IDE as a Python interpreter for this repository with: